gcid12/Rings_backend/seaweedfs_setup.md

-## Image Servers setup instructions
+## Seaweed Image Servers using Dockers setup instructions

 Create a droplet.
 In the Applications section select "Docker".